libdynd/libdynd/BUILD.md

 1. Run CMake-gui.

-2. For the 'source code' folder, choose the dynamicndarray folder which is the root of the project.
+2. For the 'source code' folder, choose the dynd folder which is the root of the project.

 3. For the 'build the binaries' folder, create a 'build' subdirectory so that your build is isolated from the source code files.

-4. Double-click on the generated dynamicndarray.sln
+4. Double-click on the generated dynd.sln
     to open Visual Studio.
 The RelWithDebInfo configuration is recommended for most purposes.

 *OR*

-Start a command prompt window, and navigate to the dynamicndarray folder which is the root of the project.
+Start a command prompt window, and navigate to the dynd folder which is the root of the project.
 Switch the "-G" argument below to "Visual Studio 10" if using 32-bit Python.
 Execute the following commands:

-    D:\dynamicndarray>mkdir build
+    D:\dynd>mkdir build
-    D:\dynamicndarray>cd build
+    D:\dynd>cd build
-    D:\dynamicndarray\build>cmake -G "Visual Studio 10 Win64" ..
+    D:\dynd\build>cmake -G "Visual Studio 10 Win64" ..
        [output, check it for errors]
-    D:\dynamicndarray\build>start dynamicndarray.sln
+    D:\dynd\build>start dynd.sln
        [Visual Studio should start and load the project]

 The RelWithDebInfo configuration is recommended for most purposes.